 We are the forefront of innovation in unplanned clinical care.
 We provide thousands of patients a year with advice, support and signposting to the right services through our “hear and treat” services.
-This includes NHS Direct Wales and the 111 service (in the Abertawe Bro Morgannwg and Powys Health Board areas and Carmarthenshire); and our Clinical Desk.
+This includes the NHS Direct Wales or 111 service and our Clinical Desk.
 We take hundreds of thousands of patients to a place of care, or home, every year through our Non-Emergency Patient Transport Service (NEPTS).

 Our call handlers and clinical contact centre staff deal with more than half a million calls every year, 24/7 and 365 days a year.
 And we are at the frontline of service delivery, making sure that patients get the right advice and help.

 We serve three million-plus people in Wales, and provide services across the country – that’s an area of some 8,000 square miles, spread across a diverse and challenging urban, coastal and rural landscape.

 Spread over an area of 20,640 kilometres and serving a population of around 3 million, our diverse area encompasses tranquil rural retreats, busy seaside resorts and large urban boroughs.

 But our varied and modern services are tailor-made for each community’s differing environmental and medical needs, from cycles to fast response cars, frontline ambulances and nurses in our contact centres.

 We attend more than 250,000 emergency calls a year, over 50,000 urgent calls and transport over 1.3 million non-emergency patients to over 200 treatment centres throughout England and Wales.